New Publication Process

 • Kill fees: a charge of $25/hour is assessed for jobs cancelled after 30 minutes or more of production time is invested

 1. To request services, a job/project is opened by completing a job request form.
-Log in using your same username and password as you use to log on to your computer.
+Log in using your same username and password as you use to log in to your George Fox email.

 2. MarCom Design Studio Manager reviews the job for approval